-- Educational merit (e.g. GPA, coursework, course load, etc.) - Contributions made to TTUHSC and its students - Contributions made to GSBS - Contributions made to the student's laboratory - Contributions made to the scientific discipline evidence by peer reviewed publications and meeting presentations - Receipt of research funding and/or scholarships - Community service - Other awards received - Attends GSBS Commencement - Each applicant will be asked to submit a complete C.V./resume; two letters of recommendation; and a brief narrative describing the accomplishments they have made during their graduate career.
+- Educational merit (e.g. GPA, coursework, course load, etc.) - Contributions made to TTUHSC and its students - Contributions made to GSBS - Contributions made to the student's laboratory - Contributions made to the scientific discipline evidence by peer reviewed publications and meeting presentations - Receipt of research funding and/or scholarships - · Community service - · Other awards received - Attends GSBS Commencement - Each nomination will require a complete C.V./resume; two letters of recommendation; and a brief narrative describing the accomplishments they have made during their graduate career.